awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 Session profile
 ---------------

-Use :code:`Set-AWSCredential` to specify a default profile for a particular session.
+Use :code:`Set-AWSCredentials` to specify a default profile for a particular session.
 This profile overrides any default profile for the duration of the session.

     .. code-block:: none